availproject/op-evm/README.md

 3. When assigned to an issue, it's expected that you're ready to actively work on it.
 After assignment, please provide a draft PR or update within one week.
 If you encounter delays, communicate with us to maintain your assignment.

-4. If you have a new feature idea or you spot a bug you would like to fix, feel free to open up an issue with the tag [New Feature] or [Bug], someone from the team would review it and you'll get assigned to work on it.
+4. Got an idea or found a bug?
+Open an issue with the tags [New Feature] or [Bug].
+Provide detailed information like reproduction steps (for bugs) or a basic feature proposal.
+The team will review and potentially assign you to it.

-5. Once you started working on an issue and you have some work to share and discuss with us, please raise a draft PR early with incomplete changes.
-This way you can continue working on the same and we can track your progress and actively review and help.
+5. Start a draft PR early in your development process, even with incomplete changes.
+This allows us to track progress, provide timely reviews, and assist you.
+Expect feedback on your drafts periodically.

 ## Contributors